stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 Let's get wild.
 It's time to create an app.

-Real quick though, find your nearest terminal and make sure you have these things installed:
+Real quick though, find your nearest terminal and make sure you have `yo` installed globally:

-`$ npm install -g yo grunt-cli bower`
+`$ npm install -g yo`

 Create a folder we can play around in, then run:

 ```js
 $ yo webapp
 ```

-*So we're both looking at the same thing, answer `No` to any prompts that come up.

 Here's what should have happened: